ra1028/VueFlux/README.md

 ```

 ### Variable
-Variable represents a thread-safe mutable value that allows observation of its changes via signal.
+Variable represents a thread-safe mutable value that allows observation of its changes via signal generated from it.
-Signal generated from Variable is forwards the latest value when start observing, all value changes are delivers on after that.
+The signal forwards the latest value when observing starts.
+All value changes are delivers on after that.

 ```swift
 let variable = Variable(0)